mbeckem/tiro-website/packages/website/docs/apidocs/files/vm_8h.md

   * **vm** The virtual machine instance.
   * **function** The function to call.
 Must not be NULL.
   * **arguments** The function call arguments.
 Must be a tuple if arguments shall be passed, or a null value or NULL pointer to indicate zero arguments.
   * **result** A handle in which the function's return value will be placed.
 Can be NULL.
+This value is always of kind `RESULT`.
   * **err** An optional error handle for detailed error information.